Line Dance History Australia

 In preparing for this project, Line Dance History Australia has come across many interesting articles and pics from different sources.
 However, it is the publication Country Goss' that has been our main source of information for this historical website.

 The size of Country Goss' fluctuated throughout its 6-year print run.
 Issue #1 was just four small A5 pages and issues 2, 3, 4, 5 & 6 were a larger A4 format with around 8 to 20 pages.
 In mid 1995 Country Goss' took on a more a professionally styled and compact look (above) having generated huge interest from advertisers eager to tap into the burgeoning "bootscoot" market.
-This new look served readers well for 2 more years, however by November 1997 having outgrown itself, Country Goss' moved to a tabloid (newspaper) format with glossy full colour covers.
+This new look served readers well for 2 more years, however by November 1997 having outgrown itself, Country Goss' moved to a tabloid (newspaper) format with a glossy, full coloured cover.

 Moving to this new 60-page tabloid format in early 1998 with a print run of 8,000 copies and published quarterly, Country Goss' was now available on newsagent shelves and distributed more widely.
 Dance teachers from around the globe - Indiana, Ireland, Oregan, South Africa, California, Alaska, Japan, France, New Jersey and the UK were keen to contribute and be a part of the publication and the readers loved it.
 Subscriptions soared.